 - Be honest and open about your attitude to money.
 Remember that not everyone values it in the same way.
 If your partner sees things differently to you (for instance, are they focussed on current finances, or more interested in planning for the future?), try to see it from their perspective.

-- Take my money quiz on the Relate website and compare your results.
+- Take a money quiz and compare your results.
 This will help you both to understand where your approaches to money may clash, and start to work as a team.

 - Draw up a plan together and make sure you both agree.
 Money worries can sometimes feel like you have a mountain to climb.
 But if you break your approach down into manageable steps, you’ll both feel confident that you can overcome them.